 Diaper rash is almost an inevitable part of life for parents of newborns and infants.
 It is a common problem among children under two years of age.
 A majority of them experience it up to the first three years of their life.
 Though not a dangerous condition, it cannot be ignored.

 Diaper rash normally appears as a red irritation on the skin on the baby's bottom or genital area.
 The rashes may or may not occur within the folds of the skin in the area.

 Why it happens:

-In a majority of cases, diaper rash is the result of friction caused by wet diapers rubbing against the baby’s sensitive skin.
-Exposure to faeces, urine or cleaning agents can also lead to skin redness.
+In a majority of cases, diaper rash is the result of friction caused by wet diapers rubbing against the baby's sensitive skin.
+Exposure to feces, urine, or cleaning agents can also lead to skin redness.
 The acid in the urine and stool causes irritation.
-Rashes caused by these irritants normally appear in the area which comes into contact with the diaper, and does not occur in the folds of the skin.
+Rashes caused by these irritants normally appear in the area which comes into contact with the diaper.

-- Not changing dirty diapers regularly is another major cause of diaper rash, and so is diarrhoea.
+- Not changing dirty diapers regularly is another major cause of diaper rash, and so is diarrhea.